 Gum problems can be a minor issue.
 Brushing incorrectly or not enough, smoking and changing your diet can all cause bleeding gums.
 This doesn’t mean you have gum disease.
 However, if you find yourself experiencing additional symptoms, or haven’t seen your dentist in awhile, it’s worthwhile visiting them so that they can identify and treat the cause.

 Periodontal disease causes pockets to develop between the teeth and gums, where gum abscesses (collections of pus) can gather, causing pain and discomfort.
 As the jawbone becomes increasingly damaged and the gums recede, teeth can easily become loose and fall out.
 Not only is this a cosmetic issue, but it can also make it uncomfortable to eat.

 In some cases, untreated periodontitis can make you more susceptible to heart disease.
 As the gums become inflamed, the bacteria in your mouth can make its way into the bloodstream.
-In rare cases, a condition called acute necrotising ulcerative gingivitis (ANUG) can develop.
+In rare cases, a condition called acute necrotising ulcerative gingivitis (ANUG) or trench mouth can develop.
 The symptoms of ANUG are very similar to periodontitis, including painful ulcers and halitosis, but you may also experience a high temperature and difficulty speaking and swallowing.
 If you think you may have ANUG, it’s important to see your dentist immediately.
 Our dentists are experienced in treating all forms of gum disease and can advise you on what to do next.

 What Gum Disease Treatment Can I Get?

 It’s important to look out for the signs of gum disease and see your dentist if you have any of the symptoms.